SwissDataScienceCenter/renku-ui/tests/README.md

 # E2E Tests for Renku UI

-The `e2e` folder implements two kinds of Cypress-based UI tests.
+The `tests` folder implements two kinds of Cypress-based UI tests.
 The first kind, which are in the `cypress/integration/live` folder, run against a live instance of RenkuLab (such as https://dev.renku.ch).
 These are useful for testing the end-to-end behavior of an actual running system.

 The second kind, which are in the `cypress/integration/local` folder, run against a UI running on `localhost` and use mocked data.
 These are designed to test components, isolated, in a variety of situations.